Aristotle's views on women

 Aristotle's views on women are derived from his political theory, psychology, and biology, which together establish a unified hierarchical system.
 Across the Politics, Rhetoric, Nicomachean Ethics and Generation of Animals, he posits women as possessing deliberative reason but lacking authority, legitimizing their subordination to male rule within the household and polis.
 He frames women as biologically passive, contributing nutritive material while males provide formative semen, embedding sex hierarchy in a natural order.
 Some scholars argue women should exercise practical wisdom (phronēsis) in domestic roles, yet Aristotle excludes them from civic deliberation.
+He also excludes them from discussions on pregnancy and abortion.
 His views, reflecting ancient Greek patriarchy, justified women's inferiority, influencing medieval and modern gender debates.

 Rational capacity

 Aristotle groups household relations into master–slave, father–child, and husband–wife, assigning to each a form of rule (archē) proportionate to the ruled party's share in deliberative reason.
 Women possess that faculty, he says, yet "lack authority," a condition that legitimises the husband's permanent rule while distinguishing wives from slaves, who "wholly lack" reason.
+Aristotle’s distinction between possessing reason and exercising authority is seen as one of the main ways he justified a gender hierarchy and kept women out of positions of rule.

 Modern scholars label this partial rational competence.
 Smith argues that wives can weigh "ethical particulars" in domestic life but are excluded from the architectonic prudence (phronēsis) needed for civic deliberation.
 Thereby, women serve as rational agents whose judgement nonetheless remains under male supervision.
+This means that women were allowed a limited form of rational participation, only in private scenarios, and only male citizens had full authority in the political sphere.
+This distinction allows Aristotle to maintain that women are capable of reasoning, while still denying them the authority that is needed to fully participate in politics.

 The slave is wholly lacking the deliberative element; the female has it but it lacks authority; the child has it but it is incomplete.